flysand7/ciabatta/readme.md

 - Providing C standard library that fully implements all C features.
-Some standard libraries lack many features of C11 and C23, like threads.h or aligned_alloc in case of msvcrt.
+Some standard libraries lack many features of C11 and C23, like threads.h or aligned_alloc in case of MSVCRT.
 - Making standard library that is easy to port to other platforms, for example an embedded platform or a custom operating system.
-- Allowing applications to debug and step into standard library functions
+- Allowing applications to debug and step into standard library functions (Hello MSVCRT!)
-- Reasonably fast CRT compared to MSVCRT and glibc.
+- Reasonably fast CRT compared to MSVCRT and glibc, e.g. making malloc use a faster allocator, avoid runtime checks where possible, heavely rely on inlining.
 - Extend the possibilities of C standard library with commonly used
-  functionality: implementing POSIX standard (including directories and sockets), capability for unicode processing.
+  functionality: implementing POSIX standard, capability for unicode processing, API to traverse directories, hash functions, better strings API, crash handlers.

 Ciabatta is not binary-compatible with other CRT libraries.
-That means that any libraries that your project uses have to also be compiled with Ciabatta, otherwise you might run into issues.
+That means that any libraries that your project uses have to also be compiled with Ciabatta, otherwise you will run into issues.

 Please note that as of today ciabatta is still during development and does not implement many of the features that need to be implemented.
 Using it at current